Kampfgeschwader 2: Formation

 Stab/.KG 2 and I./KG 2 were formed on 1 May 1939 at Cottbus.
 II./KG 2 was formed at Liegnitz, Silesia.
 The crews converted onto Junkers Ju 86.
 The unit spent most of the summer training and recruiting personnel from the flight schools in night flying.

 World War II

 Invasion of Poland

 On 25 August the unit was transferred to Jesau and participated in the Invasion of Poland.
 Stab/KG 2 was withdrawn on 20 September and placed under the Command of Luftflotte 3 carrying out reconnaissance missions over France.

-I. KG 2 attacked airfields at Wilna and Lida and Plock on 1 September and again on 2 September.
+I. KG 2 attacked airfields at Wilna and Lida and Płock on 1 September and again on 2 September.
 From 2–3 September it supported the German Third Army and German Fourth Army north of Warsaw.
 From 4–11 September rail targets were again bombed.
 Troop concentrations became the main targets after this until the end of the fighting in Poland.
 Stab./ KG 2 and II.
 KG 2 also operated in support of I. Gruppe.
 Altogether, the three Grupen had contributed 84 Dornier Do 17Z aircraft to the campaign.